 Atlas V to deliver the payloads to their intended destinations.

-ULA's will fly the Atlas V rocket with a kerosene-fueled common core booster, two solid rocket boosters and the hydrogen-fueled dual-engine Centaur upper stage.
+ULA's will fly the Atlas V rocket with a kerosene-fueled common core booster, one solid rocket booster and the hydrogen-fueled Centaur upper stage.

 Space Launch Complex 41

 Space Launch Complex 41, the East Coast home of the Atlas V rocket at Cape Canaveral Air Force Station in Florida, employs a “clean pad” concept of operations to ready launch vehicles and payloads for ascent into space.
 The rocket elements are assembled atop a Mobile Launch Platform inside the Vertical Integration Facility (VIF) located adjacent to the launch pad.
 The platform and fully stacked Atlas V then travels by rail approximately 1,800 feet northward from the VIF to the pad for the final countdown, fueling and liftoff.

 Complex 41 was constructed by the U.S. Air Force in the 1960s for the Titan rocket program.
 The site was rejuvenated in support of the Atlas V starting in the late 1990s.